 is a locally dense subset of $C^0(Z)$.
 We then have the following proposition, which guarantees the existence of a Radon measure on $Z$: \begin{proposition} There exists a subsequence of $u_k,h_k$ and a nonnegative definite Hermitian matrix-valued Radon measure $\mu$, such that

 \end{proposition} The proof of this result can be found in \cite{NB1}, see also \cite{BL} and \cite{PG2} for its micro-local counterpart.
 Notice that if we write $ a=a_i+a_{\partial}, $ then

-The following result shows that information of frequencies higher than the scale $h_k^{-1}$ does not lost, and the measure $\mu$ contains the relevant information of the sequence $(u_k)$. \begin{proposition}[\cite{Sun}] The sequence of solution $(u_k)$ is $h_k-$oscillating in the following sense:
+The following result shows that information about frequencies higher than the scale $h_k^{-1}$ is not lost, and the measure $\mu$ contains the relevant information of the sequence $(u_k)$. \begin{proposition}[\cite{Sun}] The sequence of solution $(u_k)$ is $h_k-$oscillating in the following sense:

 where in the second formula, the Fourier transform involved is only the $x'$ direction. \end{proposition}

 A direct consequence is the following: \begin{corollary} Suppose $a^{1/2}u_k\rightarrow 0$ in $L^2(\Omega)$, and $\mu$ is the defect measure associated with $(u_k,h_k)$, then